Abu Ja'far Muslim: Family

 He was a descendant of Husayn ibn Ali through the Shiʻi Imam Ali ibn Husayn Zayn al-Abidin, who had settled in Medina after Husayn's death in the Battle of Karbala.
 There the Husaynids had become the most prominent local family, and in the early 10th century, some of them had migrated to Egypt.

-Abu Ja'far had two younger brothers: Abu'l-Husayn ʻIsa and Abu Muhammad ʻAbd Allah, known as Akhu Muslim.
+Abu Ja'far had two younger brothers: Abu'l-Husayn Isa and Abu Muhammad Abd Allah, known as Akhu Muslim.
 The latter was a proud and haughty man who possessed military ability, as he was entrusted with commanding an army and gubernatorial office by the Ikhshidid strongman Abu al-Misk Kafur.
 Akhu Muslim later fell in with the Qarmatians and became a determined enemy of the Fatimids until his death in 974.